Curvature Perturbations and Anomaly explain Dark Energy: Active dark energy

 The linear dependence of $\Gamma$ on $T$ is kinematical effect.
 Since the above $\Gamma\sim H$ is finite, the dark energy is found to decay.
 We thus conclude

+Note that this formula contains the curvature perturbation $R^2$ and conformal anomaly $ \alpha^3$.
 Even in the big bang era, the dark energy continues to decay.
-However this QCD anomaly instability goes away when the Universe cools down to $100 MeV$ and QCD phase transition has taken place.
-It is because gluons become massive and the dark energy cannot provide enough energy to pair up them.
+However this QCD anomaly instability goes away when the Universe cools down below $100 MeV$ and QCD phase transition has taken place.
+It is because gluons become massive and the dark energy cannot provide enough energy to pair produce them.

 We still need to check the possible instability against photon pair production.
 As it turns out that is the most important effect on dark energy when $T<100MeV$.

 The necessary condition for quasi stationary state is $\Gamma=H$.
 Since $\Gamma << H$ at the initial stage of reheating, it takes a long time to reach the equilibrium.
 After big bang, the effect of dark energy disappears relative to radiation and matter as it decays exponentially.